anytypeio/community/README.md

 - [**Twitter**](https://twitter.com/anytypelabs)
 - [**Youtube**](https://www.youtube.com/channel/UCIqBAGm9K8MLS0btbXr9JkQ/featured)

-### Community Created
+### Independent

-> **Disclaimer** **●︎** These communities, social media accounts and platforms have been created, moderated and maintained by members of the Anytype community.
-Anytype does not have any say in the functioning and governing of these communities.
+> ℹ️ These communities have been created, moderated and maintained by members of the Anytype community.
+However, Anytype does not have any say in the functioning and governing of these communities.
 Our maintaining of this list is not an endorsement.

 - **Telegram**
   - [**Anytype Chinese**](https://t.me/anytype_cn)

 ## Contributing

-> ℹ️ : We ask that all users read our [Code of Conduct](#code-of-conduct) before contributing to the community.
+> ℹ️ We ask that all users read our [Code of Conduct](#code-of-conduct) before contributing to the community.
 > Anytype welcomes all contributions and corrections.
 Please follow the steps below in order to contribute.
 If you're new to \_git\* and/or _GitHub_, we suggest you go through [the GitHub Guides](https://guides.github.com/introduction/flow/).

 1. Fork this repository